 - As we were settled in Monterosso, we originally planned to hike from Monterosso, south to Riomaggiore.
 When we got a look at the trail head at Monterosso and saw that it was a narrow trail 30 feet up with very little to no guardrail , we decided that it was a treacherous way to start.
 Let me explain.
 In the US, we view personal safety as a joint responsibility between ourselves and public officials.
 Our system of punitive damages is quite onerous when that safety is not properly provided.
 So if in the US, a trail running along the edge of a cliff with no little to no guardrail seems dangerous, for example, we can be pretty certain that a) it would not be an option for us to explore it or b) there would be sufficient signage indicating the risk we are taking.
 In Europe, punitive damages are not really a big thing and therefore, it is generally the responsibility of the individual to decide on their own safety.
 We have seen examples of this all over Europe and while plenty of people were embarking on this trail, we chose to skip it with our two smallish (and clumsyish) children in tow.
 We later learned that the trail from Monterosso to Vernazza was one of the most challenging, so we were happy to have made that decision.

 - We chose instead to start with the easiest part of the hike – from Riomaggiore to the next town of Manarola.
 The pathway was wide and well protected – albeit not much of a “hike” and is called the Via dell’Amore (the road of love).
 The walk to Manarola takes no more than 30 minutes and is even stroller friendly.
-I understand that this path is closed for a few years for preservation purposes so check before you go.

 - Note that because all of these towns are sitting on cliffs, they are subject to natural conditions like landslides.
 At any given time, at least part of one trail will be closed during your visit due to either natural occurrences or to basic land preservation.
 For the most up to date trail descriptions and closures, check here.